Mortestr/WarframeDiscordWidget/README.md

    Ensure AlecaFrame is installed and running on your PC. ( INFO: AlecaFrame dosnt need to be running 24/7) In AlecaFrame, navigate to the Stats tab.

    Click on Create Public Link.
-Select the following resources: Platinum, Endo, Aya, Trades, Ducats, and Credits. and then Generate Link. after that go into the config.json and under `alecaframe_token` paste in the link
+Select the following resources: Platinum, Endo, Aya, Trades, Ducats, Account Data and Credits. and then Generate Link. after that go into the config.json and under `alecaframe_token` paste in the link

 2. **Discord Application:**